 You’ll also find plenty of backcountry walks in Westland Tai Poutini National Park and bird watching is very popular here too.
 If you’re lucky you might get to spot the Okarito brown kiwi, the southern crested grebe and the white heron.

-Fox is also home to Lake Matheson (which is known for its beautiful mirror reflections) whilst Franz offers a number of popular tourist activities.
+Fox is also home to Lake Matheson (which is known for its beautiful mirror reflections) and some beautiful walks, while Franz offers a number of popular tourist activities.

 This is the fifth largest national park in Aotearoa, spanning 1,320 km² in total and it’s one of our favourites.